Georgie Gardner: Nine Network

 In July 2009, Gardner was appointed Nine News Sydney weekend presenter, replacing Mark Ferguson after he signed with the Seven Network.

-Gardner received her media training at the Western Australian Academy of Performing Arts.
-She has received multiple awards and accolades throughout her career and is known to be highly intellectual.
-She received outstanding results in all of her aptitude tests during her application to the Nine Network in 2002 including scoring 149 on her IQ test.

-On 26 May 2014, Gardner announced on Today that she would be leaving the show to spend more time with family while continuing with the Nine Network on Nine News and 60 Minutes.
+On 26 May 2014, Gardner announced on Today that she would be leaving the show to spend more time with family while continuing with the Nine Network on Nine News and occasional reporting for 60 Minutes.
 Gardner's final appearance on Today, on Friday 6 June 2014, attracted the program's highest ratings for some time: 359,000 viewers according to Oztam figures accessed from the web blog TV Tonight.
 This was seen by some as a respectful way to farewell the "elegant", "gracious" personality.
 Gardner was replaced by Nine News reporter Sylvia Jeffreys.